Here is where your story of space begins – with a different kind of architects in Cornwall.

 Nick Cattaneo, Architectural Technician

-“For me, it’s all about the detail, be it on a modern contemporary, a historic building or the lines of an Italian sports car.
+“For me, it’s all about the detail, be it on a modern contemporary building, a historic building or the lines of an Italian sports car.
 For almost 40 years now, I’ve been working in architecture – from large multi-disciplinary architectural offices, to small specialist practices, applying my technical skills to everything from prestigious listed buildings, to bespoke housing, barn conversions to commercial and industrial projects.

-Now I’m working as part of the Märraum team, applying my hand to measured building surveys, detailed mechanical drawings and everything in-between.
+Now I’m working as part of the Märraum team, applying my hand to measured building surveys, detailed technical drawings and everything in-between.
 Being part of the team is really exciting, especially the way technology has been embraced – it’s a really progressive company.

 Outside of work you’ll usually find me on, in or by the ocean, it’s my playground.
-I love the Cornish coast, stand-up paddleboard racing, surfing, and exploring.
+I love the Cornish coast, stand-up paddleboard racing, surfing and exploring.
 I’m also a self-confessed petrol head and a dedicated family man.”